ankurg132/flutter-pub-explorer/README.md

 # Flutter Pub Explorer

-A VSCode extension to browse, search, and add pub.dev packages to your Flutter project.
+A VSCode extension to browse, search, and add pub.dev packages directly in your Flutter project.

 ## Features